Day-by-Day / August 6, 1805

 Down the Big Hole

-Forks of the Jefferson, MT Lewis sends Drouillard to tell Clark that he is on the wrong river.
-In going down the Big Hole, Joseph Whitehouse is nearly crushed by a canoe.
-Everyone, except Shannon, camp opposite the mouth of the Big Hole to dry items and recover.
+Clark learns he is on the wrong river and turns the dugouts around.
+In going down the Big Hole, Pvt.
+Whitehouse is nearly crushed.
+Everyone—except Pvt.
+Shannon who is separated—camps at the forks of the Jefferson River to dry items and recover.

 Turning Back